-(q) Earnings per share
+(r) Earnings per Share

-The Company discloses the basic and diluted earnings per share attributable to ordinary shareholders of the Company.
+The Group discloses the basic and diluted earnings per share attributable to ordinary shareholders of the Company.
 Basic earnings per share is calculated as the profit attributable to the ordinary shareholders of the Company divided by the weighted average number of ordinary shares outstanding.
 Diluted earnings per share is calculated as the profit attributable to ordinary shareholders of the Company divided by the weighted average number of ordinary shares outstanding after adjustment for the effects of all potential dilutive ordinary shares.
 Such as employee bonuses not yet resolved by the shareholders.

-(r) Operating segments
+(s) Operating segments